 the date of the previous inspection;

-the findings of the last inspection;
+the findings of the previous inspection;

 trends in performance over time; and

 performance in relation to national averages, and in relation to similar schools.

 CURRICULUM AREAS

 INTERNAL SCHOOL EVALUATION

 Ofsted recognises the importance of school self-evaluation as a continuous process that is complemented from time to time by external inspection.
 Self-evaluation makes an important contribution to inspections.
 It provides the school and the registered inspector with a means of ensuring that inspection covers matters of potential significance to the school.